 About a month ago, I attended my first The Better Story Project workshop entitled Love in 8 Chapters.
-It was about love, obviously, and I attended because: (1) I figure it’s about time I attended one; (2) Isa is a good friend of mine; and (3) it’s about love, and everyone knows I’m a romantic sap.1
+It was about love, obviously, and I attended because: (1) I figure it’s about time I attended one; (2) Isa is a good friend of mine; and (3) it’s about love, and everyone knows I’m a romantic sap. ((Not lately, though, but that’s another story.))

 I went to the workshop, ears, heart, and mind open, because I wanted to learn things about love.
 Things I don’t know, or remind myself of the things I knew but somehow forgot.
 It was a great night, and yes, I did learn a lot, and I’ve been meaning to blog about them but somehow I couldn’t find the words until now.
 There are several things that I want to write about, but for today, I will focus on these lines that the speaker shared, something she wrote in her journal some years back: